TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-05-13-introducing-ecs-prefixed-and-downgraded-to-php-71.md

     How can we **improve your experience while keeping the latest features**?
-tweet: "New Post on #php 🐘 blog: Introducing #ecs Prefixed and Downgrade to PHP 7.1"
 ---

 When we try to install ECS with miss conflicting dependency...